Carreau/ipython-wiki/IPEP-9:-Slideshow-from-the-notebook.md

 The first one has been developed by @Carreau, and I called *live* slideshow, because **is** an active notebook with a different template to provide the feel like a slideshow.
 To delimit each slide, the last implementation use metadata attributes for each cell.

-There are several adventages and contrains about this *live* mode:
+There are several advantages and constraints about this *live* mode:

-#### Adventages:
+#### Advantages:

 * You have a slideshow with editing capabilities and this interactivity can be useful presenting some ideas.
 * Because you use metadata delimiters, you do not have to rewrite the notebook to be slideshow-friendly.
 * You can put all the information you want in the slides because you have the possiblity to get this content with a lateral bar as a *normal* webpage.

-#### Constrains:
+#### Constraints:

 * The *live* slideshow is a notebook currently communicating with one IPython server, so you need IPython to present it.
-This can be akward when you want to share your slideshow with someone else.
+This can be awkward when you want to share your slideshow with someone else.
 * You do not have a easy way to get a pdf view from the slideshow.
 * You get a notebook style in you slides that can be great for some audience but boring for others (and all of you know that you have to get the people awake... he he).